ethereumfollowprotocol/demo/README.md

+# WIP ⚠️

-# EFP Integration Demo
+## EFP Integration Demo

-The intended audience for this little demo is EFP launch partners
+The intended audience for this demo is EFP launch partners